-One of the most popular reasons travelers purchase travel insurance is to obtain trip cancellation coverage so they may be reimbursed for pre-paid non-refundable trip expenses if they can’t go on their trip.
-However, many travelers also make the mistake of spending too much on “cancel for any reason” coverage when it is not necessary.
+One of the most popular reasons travelers purchase travel insurance is to obtain trip cancellation coverage, so they can be reimbursed if they can’t go on their trip.
+However, many travelers also make the mistake of spending too much for “Cancel For Any Reason” coverage when it is not necessary.

-1. “Cancel for any reason” coverage can increase the premium by about 40%.
-The benefit allows travelers to cancel their trip without providing a reason, but won’t reimburse 100% of trip costs.
-Reimbursement averages for “cancel for any reason coverage” usually range between 60-90%.
+1. Cancel For Any Reason coverage can increase a policy’s premium by about 40%.
+This benefit allows travelers to cancel their trip without providing a reason, but won’t reimburse 100% of trip costs.
+Reimbursement under Cancel For Any Reason is typically either 50% or 75%.